madhucharan/Unit_Testing_Python/README.md

 And then it will show the error where our code went wrong.

 Now lets work on pytest by creating some unit tests by ourselves so that we will get hands on experience.

+### Example 1
+Lets say we have a function that takes birth year as an input and outputs the age of the person in years.Lets try this code